Edward, 2nd Duke of York: Reign of Henry IV

 In response to public animosity towards King Richard's closest associates, Henry IV deprived Edward of his office of Constable of the Tower on 31 August 1399, shortly after his accession.
 On 20 October 1399, he was imprisoned at Windsor Castle, and on 3 November deprived of the dukedom of Aumale, but not his other titles.
 Edward's period of disfavour was not long-lasting, however.
 The King confirmed him in his offices in connection with the Channel Islands and the Isle of Wight, and by 4 December 1399 had made him a member of his council.

+On 18 October 1399, during the first parliament of the new Henry IV, Walter FitzWalter, 4th Baron FitzWalter accused Edward, his stepfather, of the murder of Gloucester and challenged him to single combat.
+This was stopped by the king, but it was not until 1401 that FitzWalter and Edward of Norwich formally reconciled.

 Edward is alleged by a French chronicler to have betrayed to the King a conspiracy at the end of 1399 by a group of Richard II's former favourites who planned to murder Henry IV and his sons at a jousting tournament at Windsor Castle on 6 January 1400.
 But according to James Tait, contemporary English sources that describe the conspiracy make no mention of Edward, and his role in it is open to question.

 In October 1400, the King made Edward Keeper of North Wales, and on 5 July 1401, his lieutenant in Aquitaine.
 On 1 August 1402, Edward's father died, and he succeeded to the Duchy of York, at which time his earldom of Rutland became extinct by the terms of its charter, although he continued to sign himself Earl of Rutland.
 By May 1403, he was back in England.
 He was employed by the King in a campaign in Wales in the fall of that year, and on 12 November, he was appointed Lieutenant for South Wales for three years.
 Both this and his appointment in Aquitaine proved very costly, and by June 1404, he had sold or pledged his plate and was contemplating mortgaging his lands to pay his troops in Wales.